 into this, I wanted to breastfeed her.
 I'm not sure why my heart was so

 set on that, but it was something that I was extremely determined to do.

-believe that she would get the most nutritional help from me, I can't
+was tough because it made me face the fact that, although I am firmly convinced that she would get the most nutritional help from me, I can't

 give her that.
 I'm getting there, with the help of every wet and soiled

 diaper, the plump tiny cheeks and double chin, and every content sigh